ACMEPORTALCOMPANY/docs/001 - deployments/README.md

 ```
 Go

-A job for retrieval, ingestion, and maintenance of football data
+Job for retrieval, ingestion, and maintenance of football data
 ```